The following is a brief discussion of basic legal requirements relating to legislative redistricting.

 Section 28, Article III, Texas Constitution, requires the legislature to redistrict state senate districts during the first regular session following publication of the decennial census.
-If the legislature fails to do so, the redistricting task falls to the Legislative Redistricting Board.
+If the legislature fails to do so, the redistricting task falls temporarily to the Legislative Redistricting Board.

 a county with sufficient population for exactly one district must be formed into a single district;

 a county with a population smaller than the population needed for a whole district must be kept whole and combined with one or more contiguous counties to form a district;